 Publication of information

-In accordance with Council’s policy on publication of information, All details received as part of any consultation or submission process, including, but not limited to, name, address and contact information, will be available to the public as part of the Council’s consultation processes.
-Click here to view the policy.
+Please note that in accordance with Council’s policy on the publication of information, details received as part of a consultation or submission process; including but not limited to name, address and contact information; may be available to the public.
+For more information please view the Publication of Information Council Policy here